g-jgreen/documentation/content/usage/waylay_engine_programming.md

 ![general](usage/programming_guide/general_CPT1.png)

-At runtime, you should accept to see this:
+At runtime, you should see something like this:

 ![general](usage/programming_guide/multiple_GENERAL_OR.png)